RobertRosenbaum/CondBalanceCode/GIT_WORKFLOW_GUIDE.md

 - `*.py` - Python scripts (tracked by git)
 - `*.ipynb` - Jupyter notebooks (tracked by git)
 - `venv/` - Virtual environment (not tracked by git)
+- `GIT_WORKFLOW_GUIDE.md` - This file!

+## When in Doubt

+- Run `git status` to see what's happening
+- Run `git pull` to get the latest changes
+- Ask your collaborator
+- Google the error message (git errors are usually well-documented)
+- You can always clone a fresh copy if things get messy